djpardis/djpardis.github.io/_posts/2025-07-24-revisiting-moneyball.md

 ### [Moneyball suggests baseball is unfair, even though it's not that unfair, comparatively speaking.](#table-of-contents) {#moneyball-suggests-baseball-is-unfair}

+The critique is that baseball rewards money in a way fans experience as unfair, with postseason outcomes and playoff gates increasingly correlated with payroll rank in recent years.

-Despite conventional wisdom linking salary caps to competitive balance, the data shows that MLB's luxury tax system has produced championship diversity equal to hard-cap league.
+However, despite conventional wisdom linking salary caps to competitive balance, the data shows that MLB's luxury tax system has produced championship diversity equal to hard-cap leagues.
 Since 1995, counting 30 championship years, 16 different winners each in MLB, NFL, and NHL, with only the NBA lagging at 13 unique champions.
 This challenges the assumption that financial constraints alone determine competitive outcomes.

-However, recent trends suggest MLB's historical parity may be eroding under financial pressure.
+Having said that, recent trends suggest MLB's historical parity may be eroding under financial pressure.
 From 2015–2024, eight of ten World Series champions ranked in the top 10 for payroll, with only the 2015 Royals and 2017 Astros winning from outside the top half of spending teams <a href="#ref9">[9]</a>.
 Meanwhile, in 2024, all six highest-spending teams made the playoffs, while the Dodgers' $327 million payroll advantage over Miami represents the largest spending gap in modern baseball history.

 Despite this, playoff access remains remarkably broad as 28 of 30 MLB teams (93.3%) have made the playoffs since 2015, compared to 28 of 32 NFL teams (87.5%).